A kernel log-rank test of independence for right-censored data: Additional experiments

-We now provide an example of the usefulness of the Fisher-kernel.
-When assessing the power in high-dimensional scenarios all the kernels $(\text{Lin},1)$, $(\text{Gau},1)$ and $(\text{Gau},\text{Gau})$ perform consistently well, thus the usefulness of the Fisher kernel is not obvious.
-The Fisher kernel has the ability to `standardize' the data in cases where simple centering and scaling of the individual covariate dimensions is not sufficient.
+We now provide an example of the usefulness of the Fisher kernel.
+In the experiments in the main text, the kernels $(\text{Lin},1)$, $(\text{Gau},1)$ and $(\text{Gau},\text{Gau})$ all performed consistently well for high dimensional covariates, and thus the usefulness of the Fisher kernel was not obvious.
+We now show the Fisher kernel has the ability to `standardize' the data in cases where simple centering and scaling of the individual covariate dimensions is not sufficient.
 To illustrate this, we consider the following example.
 Let $\Sigma_{11}=1/10$, $\Sigma_{ii}=1$ for $i>1$ and $\Sigma_{ij}=0$ otherwise, and let $R$ be an orthogonal rotation matrix.
-Let $X \sim \text{Normal}(0,R\Sigma R^{T})$ and let $v=(1,0,...,0)^T$. \begin{enumerate} \item[\textit{D.16:}] \textbf{A distribution in which the Fisher information helps uncover the dependency:} Let $Z \vert X=x \sim \text{Exp}(\text{mean}= \exp\{v^T(R^T x)\})$ and $C \vert X=x \sim \text{Exp}(\text{mean}= 1.5)$ \end{enumerate} Figure \ref{plot:rescalevaraibles} shows that the RKHS test with kernels (Lin,1) and (Gau,1) does not detect the dependency.
-The Fisher and Cph likelihood ratio tests however have power, because the inverse information matrix has the effect of standardizing the data.
+Let $X \sim \text{Normal}(0,R\Sigma R^{T})$ and let $v=(1,0,...,0)^T$. \begin{enumerate} \item[] \emph{A distribution in which the Fisher information helps uncover the dependency:} Let $Z \vert X=x \sim \text{Exp}(\text{mean}= \exp\{v^T(R^T x)\})$ and $C \vert X=x \sim \text{Exp}(\text{mean}= 1.5)$ \end{enumerate} Figure \ref{plot:rescalevaraibles} shows that the kernel log-rank tests with kernels (Lin,1) and (Gau,1) do not detect the dependency.
+The Fisher kernel and CPH LR tests have power, because the inverse information matrix has the effect of standardizing the data.